 Our success will depend, in part, on our ability to obtain and maintain patent protection for galeterone and other product candidates, preserve our trade secrets, prevent third parties from infringing upon our proprietary rights and operate without infringing upon the proprietary rights of others.
-As of August 1, 2016, we owned and/or licensed 16 issued U.S. patents, 13 non-provisional patent applications, three pending International patent applications (PCTs), 77 granted foreign patents and 79 pending foreign applications in our galeterone patent portfolio.
+As of October 31, 2016, we owned and/or licensed 18 issued U.S. patents, 10 non-provisional patent applications, five pending International patent applications (PCTs), 88 granted foreign patents and 69 pending foreign applications in our galeterone patent portfolio.
 Our owned and/or licensed patents and patent applications, if issued, are expected to expire on various dates from 2017 through 2036, without taking into account any possible patent term extensions.
 Upon the expiration of these patents, we, UMB and Johns Hopkins, as applicable, will lose the right to exclude others from practicing the inventions claimed by such patents.
 As a result, the expiration of these patents could have a material adverse effect on our business, results of operations, financial condition and prospects.
 Patent applications in the United States and most other countries are confidential for a period of time until they are published, and publication of discoveries in scientific or patent literature typically lags actual discoveries by several months or more.
-As a result, we cannot be certain that we and the inventors of the intellectual property for which we have submitted patent applications or in-license issued patents and applications, were the first to conceive of the inventions covered by such patents and pending patent applications or that we and those inventors were the first to file patent applications covering such inventions.
+As a result, we cannot be certain that we and the inventors of the intellectual property for which we have submitted patent applications or in-license issued patents and applications, were the first to conceive of the inventions.
 Also, the patent protection of our numerous issued and pending patent applications may lapse before we manage to obtain commercial value from them, which might result in increased competition and materially affect our position in the market.